algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Functional Specifications.md

 Harfang 3D is a 3D engine written in C++ that is cross platform and open source.
 It is mainly used to develop industrial applications like simulation, data visualization, and Augmented Reality.

-The approach of the engine is based on openness and flexibility.
+The engine is designed to be open and flexible.
 It was created to fit the requirements of the industrial applications which consist in:
-- No dynamic memory allocation (everything is pre-allocated)
+- No dynamic memory allocation (memory is pre-allocated)
 - No exceptions (error handling is done with return codes)
 - No virtual functions (everything is done with function pointers)
 - ISO 26262